tommarien/blog/source/_drafts/practice-makes-purrfect.md

   - typescript
 ---

-Usually when i want to practice componentization, i'll take a [Bootstrap](https://getbootstrap.com/) component and just start.
+Usually when i want to practice componentization, i look for a candidate in [Bootstrap](https://getbootstrap.com/).
 The nice thing about these exercises is that if you create the same component more than once, you gradually start seeing the progress you've made.
-This time we'll practice on an [Alert](https://getbootstrap.com/docs/4.4/components/alerts/) component.
+This time we'll practice on the [Alert](https://getbootstrap.com/docs/4.4/components/alerts/) component.

 ## Basic